data-integrations/wrangler/docs/directives/send-to-error.md

 records that match a given condition to an error collector.
 If the error collector is not connected as the next stage in a pipeline, then the filtered records will be dropped.

 ## Syntax
 ```
 send-to-error <condition>
 ```

-`condition` is a JEXL expression specifing the condition that governs if the record should be sent to the error collector.
+The `<condition>` is a JEXL expression specifing the condition that governs if the record should be sent to the error collector.

 ## Usage Notes